gedaipek/TechHive_Global_Project/README.md

 ### Overview of Findings

-TechHive's sales analysis of 180k records between 2019-2022 shows annual revenue stabilizing at around $7 million, with North America, Europe, The Middle East, and Africa contributing 85% of sales.
-Gaming Monitor, and Apple Airpods account for 65% of revenue.
-The company experienced strong growth that peaked in late 2020 with a 163% increase in revenue.
+TechHive's sales analysis of 108k records between 2019-2022 shows annual revenue stabilizing at around $7 million, with North America, Europe, The Middle East, and Africa contributing 85% of sales.
+In late 2020, the company experienced strong growth that peaked with a 163% increase in revenue.
 However, the company’s sales have steadily declined afterward, with significant drops recorded in 2022.
 Key performance indicators show year over year decreases across the board: revenue fell by 46%, order volume by 40%, and average order value by 10%.
 While this sharp decline may reflect post-pandemic market normalization, the following sections will explore additional factors influencing sales performance and highlight key opportunity areas for improvement.

 Below is the sales overview page from the Power BI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be found here [link].